kir-7/DeepEdge_ml/README.md

 * Ensure you have NVIDIA GPU drivers installed.
 * Install the CUDA toolkit and cuDNN library compatible with your PyTorch version.
 Refer to PyTorch installation   guide for details.
 * The models will automatically utilize the GPU if available thorugh torch.cuda.is_available()
+* Note that since heavy models are used you would need minimum of 8GB of GPU and atleast a Tesla T4 GPU is recommended

 ## CPU Setup

 For running the models on CPU:

-*Simply ensure that you have installed PyTorch without GPU support, or configure your environment to run on CPU explicitly by setting the device to 'cpu'. (this will automatically be done the modules through device="cpu")
+* Simply ensure that you have installed PyTorch without GPU support, or configure your environment to run on CPU explicitly by setting the device to 'cpu'. (this will automatically be done the modules through device="cpu")

+* Running on CPU is support but it is not recommended as the models are large it will take extremely long for a single inference

 ## Model Configurations